 “Today’s award presented to The Sunshine Coast Private Hospital Cooinda Mental Health Service for the work they have been doing to improve the lives of our Sunshine Coast community is to be commended and is testament to the incredible work done by the team and the impact this service is having on the community.

-“Mental health is one of the major health issues currently facing Australian’s and extends to our Sunshine Coast community.
+“Mental health is one of the major health issues currently facing Australians and this extends to our Sunshine Coast community.
 Through the Cooinda Mental Health Service, we will continue to support people living with mental illness.

 Director of Clinical Services, Rae Priaulx and Clinical Nurse Manager Cooinda Mental Health Service, Steve Allsopp accepted the award on behalf of the hospital and UnitingCare Queensland.